TheMechanicalBeing/automate-the-boring-stuff/Chapter 13 - Working with Excel Spreadsheets/README.md

 - Use `openxpyxl` module to do Excel spreasheet manipulation
 - Save the file with _.xlsx_ extension

-## Exercise 4 - Spreadsheet Cell Inverter
+## Exercise 4 - Blank Row Inserter

+Program that takes two integers and a filename string as command line arguments.
+The first integer is starting row and second one is how many rows to be blank.

 ### Requirements
+- Use `sys.argv` to get two integers and filename as input
+- Use `openpyxl` module to manipulate on Excel spreadsheets
+- Print out the message

-## Exercise 5 - Text Files to Spreadsheets
+## Exercise 5 - Spreadsheet Cell Inverter

 ### Requirements

+## Exercise 6 - Text Files to Spreadsheets

+### Requirements

-## Exercise 6 - Spreadsheet to Text Files
+## Exercise 7 - Spreadsheet to Text Files

 ### Requirements